ArduPilot/ardupilot_wiki/plane/source/docs/apms-failsafe-function.rst

 #.
 Detect if you're flying too far away or are about to hit the ground
 #.
 Detect autopilot hardware failures, such as low-power brownouts or in-air reboots
 #.
 Detect if the Plane software is not operating correctly
 #.
-Detect other problems with the aircraft, such as motor failures or
+Detect other problems with the aircraft, such as motor failures
-   low battery situations (although the latter can be set up through the main code if you have the right voltage/current sensor)
 #.
 Otherwise stop you from making setup or flight mistakes

+.. note:: See :ref:`advanced-failsafe-configuration` for extended failsafe configurations.

 Plane Failsafe Documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~